iellwood/MatchAndControlPaper/README.md

 4) `Figure_3BCDE_HistogramAndROCPlots.py`, twice

 This will ensure that the files 'time_delays.npz' and 'thresholds.npz', which are used ubiquitously by the project are created.

+Note that the folder structure shown in the repository must be present for many of the scripts to work as they will not create missing folders.

 Note that the scripts that use `parallel_run.py` can take half a day or more to run, depending on your CPU.
 Our implementation used 12 processors to run the simulations, but if your system has more cores, you should increase the variable `max_number_of_processes` in our scripts to speed up the computation.